vinhnghiemcr/u4_hw_vue_RAWG/README.md

 - The cover image for the game
 - Title of the game

-**Bonus: Add a back button that allows you to go back to the home page.**
+Add a back button that allows you to go back to the home page.

+## Bonus

+Display a list of the game's most recent posts from its subreddit page in the `GameDetails` component.

+Create two pages for `ViewPlatforms` and `PlatformDetails` to display the platform information available through the API.
+- **Hint: This will likely require more components as well**